 “Luck is where preparation meets opportunity spurred by initiative.” – Neal

 I have worked really hard for a really long time and I have changed my life completely to be able to do this.
 To travel around the world means I move every few months.
 It means I change jobs frequently and within just a few years experience the super steep learning curve of a new job more often that some people in their whole lifetime.
 It means I live out of a suitcase and don’t have a home.
-It means I have downsized so much I have 0 connections left with material possessions.
+It means I have downsized so much I have ZERO connections left with material possessions.
 It means I have to make new friends everywhere I go and often live off the well wishes of strangers.
 Life of less things and more adventure.
 Being so transient taught me to enjoy and cherish every single moment, to live in the now, to keep my memories alive (as trinkets won’t be available to remind me of happy times past), to laugh loud and to love with all my heart (for it may not last “forever” but what does really…).

 I won’t lie to you that I live a glamorous life of traveling in pretty dresses and taking pictures of breakfast spreads in fancy hotels.
 That was my soulless past in the corporate world that I ran away from as fast as I could.
 If you wonder what my life looks like, watch Point Break (2015) surf movie or follow me on Instagram @bulgarianmermaid.
-Being on the road means I sleep at hostels, catch low cost overnight flights, travel for more than 10 hours at a time, ride public transportation in developing countries with all the hens and chickens, cross borders on foot, speak the local language as much as I can, shower with cold water and often outdoors, stay with strangers and live out of 1 suitcase.
+Being on the road means I sleep in hostels, catch low cost overnight flights, travel for more than 10 hours at a time, ride public transportation in developing countries with all the hens and chickens, cross borders on foot, speak the local language as much as I can, shower with cold water and often outdoors, stay with strangers and live out of 1 suitcase.